Setup

 - Plutus: Each transaction contains a Plutus script exhausting the per-tx execution budget.
 This workload produces small blocks (< 3kB) exclusively.

 Benchmarking is performed on a cluster of 52 block producing nodes spread across 3 different AWS regions, interconnected using a static, restricted topology.
-All runs were performed in the Babbage era.
+All runs were performed in the Conway era.

 Observations